What kinds of water birds can you find in Alaska?

 - Both sexes have distinctive bills, which are large and wide!

-If you only glance at the green head, casual observers in Alaska might accidentally think these ducks are Mallards.
-But one look up close at these water birds, and you should notice the ENORMOUS spoon-shaped bill, which is how Northern Shovelers got their name.
+If you only glance at their green heads, casual observers in Alaska might accidentally think these water birds are Mallards.
+But upon closer review, you should notice the ENORMOUS spoon-shaped bill, which is how Northern Shovelers got their name.

 Northern Shoveler Range Map